Welcome to the JavaGo Library

 Install

-To use this library, please add the following lines to the dependencies
+To use this library, please add the following lines to the dependencies section

 of your pom.xml file.